Examples only (outcomes may differ in individual cases):

-A consumer’s washing machine breaks down due to a fault.
+Russell’s washing machine breaks down due to a fault.
 As a result, there is water damage to carpet in part of the house.
-The trader would be responsible for the cost of replacing the carpet damaged by flooding from the faulty washing machine, because this loss could have been expected to result from the breach of a consumer guarantee.
+The supplier would be responsible for the cost of replacing the carpet damaged by flooding from the faulty washing machine, because this loss could have been expected to result from the breach of a consumer guarantee.